wasdk/WebAssemblyStudio/templates/token_rust/README.md

-# Simpla Storage - Wasm Smart Contract using Rust
+# Sample Token - Wasm Smart Contract using Rust

 This is a sample Rust project which uses the [`wasm_bindgen` crate][crate] to build a WebAssembly smart contract for [Icetea platform][platform].